-Brent hits 18-year low, U.S. crude dips below $20/bbl
+Brent tumbles to lowest since 2002, U.S. crude dips below $20/bbl

 The price war between Saudi Arabia and Russia erupted earlier this month after the collapse of a three-year deal to limit supply between the Organization of the Petroleum Exporting Countries (OPEC) and other producers led by Moscow.

 So far, efforts at negotiation between the two producers and the United States have not changed the outlook.
-Saudi Arabia said on Monday it plans to boost oil exports to 10.6 million barrels per day from May.
+Saudi Arabia said on Monday it plans to boost oil exports to 10.6 million barrels per day (bpd) from May.

 U.S. President Donald Trump and Russian President Vladimir Putin agreed during a phone call to have their top energy officials meet to discuss slumping global oil markets.